tombye/github_yaml_checker/README.md

 ## Installation

+To install the extension, go to chrome://extensions/.

+If you can't see the 'Load unpacked extension...' button at the top, there should be a 'developer mode' checkbox which if checked will allow this.

-To install the extension, go to chrome://extensions/, click the 'Load unpacked extension...' button and select the folder for this repository.
+When you can see the 'Load unpacked extension...' button, click it and select the `extension` folder from this repository.